mathineau/pangaea-clustering-intro/README.md

     to some datastore.
     4. Create a travel guides by partitioning the created POI in different ROI.
 Save results to flat files.

-Of course an implicit requirement of the system is that the information it produces should be somewhat accurate.
-You would be pretty pissed off if, having followed the direction given by your *romantic trip to paris*, you would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley.
+Of course another requirement of the system that is valid at every steps of the process is that the information it produces should be somewhat accurate.
+I imagine a customer would be pretty pissed off if, having followed the direction given by your
+*romantic trip to paris* guide, he would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
 Other than that little accuracy constrain, if we manage to do these four things in a resonable amount of time, we are right on the money.
 In a nutshell, that's all there is to the Pangaea Ultima System.

 # Pangaea Ultima Clustering component
 What we described so far is a complete system that gathers information, process it and produce new information.
 The scope of the overall project is too large to be done in a single project so I am delegating the implementation of the clustering part to you.
-If there remains any doubt as to what that clustering components you will be working on should do, it's probably been diluted to homeopathic concentration by now but just in case: the pangaea-clustering clustering component is responsible for *the clustering of collected data into groups of complementary sources*.
+If there remains any doubt as to what that clustering components you will be working on should do, it's probably been diluted to homeopathic concentration by now, but just in case here it is again

+> the pangaea-clustering component is responsible for
+> *the clustering of collected data into groups of complementary sources*.

 The things you do NOT yet know are:

     1. What are the different data sources we will use?
     2. What is the typical size of the data set we will use?